The symplectic arc algebra is formal: Geometry generalities

 {\bf Case (iii\,b):} Assume all discs are disjoint from $D_0$, which by Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1} implies that there is only one disc component on which the map is moreover constant.
 This disc is attached to a tree of sphere bubbles, which represents an element of $\scrM_{1}(\Mbar| 1)$.
 We conclude that this stratum corresponds to Equation \eqref{eq:first_stratum_interior_bubble_toy}.
 To show that the moduli space is a manifold along this stratum, we use the first two parts of Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1}. \end{proof}

 By evaluation at $1 \in \partial D$, we obtain a cochain

 As is evident from Lemma \ref{lem:description_boundary_moduli_toy}, this cochain is not closed.
-We therefore consider the cochains

-where in the second line the fibre product is taken by evaluation at the interior marked point, and the evaluation map $\ev_*$ takes place at the boundary marked point of elements of $\scrR_{1}^{1}(\Mbar; (1,0)| L ) $.
+To construct a cycle, consider the fibre product of $ \beta_{0}$ and $\scrR_{1}^{1}(\Mbar; (1,0)| L ) $ over evaluation at the interior marked point.
+Using the evaluation map $\ev_*$ at the boundary marked point of elements of $\scrR_{1}^{1}(\Mbar; (1,0)| L ) $, we obtain a cochain:

-\begin{lem} The sum of the restriction of $gw_{1}$ with $b_{D}^{0}$ and $\sCO^{0} \beta_0$ defines a cycle
+\begin{lem} The sum of the restriction of $gw_{1}$ with $b_{D}^{0}$, and $\sCO^{0} \beta_0$ defines a cycle